Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

-Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.89 compared to its previous closing price of 97.01.
-However, the company has seen a fall of -0.33% in its stock price over the last five trading days.
+Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.19 compared to its previous closing price of 96.86. but the company has seen a -2.01% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/08/23 that Abbott Laboratories to Acquire Cardiovascular Systems At Equity Value of $890M

 Is It Worth Investing in Abbott Laboratories (NYSE: ABT) Right Now?

-The price-to-earnings ratio for Abbott Laboratories (NYSE: ABT) is above average at 24.94x.
+The price-to-earnings ratio for Abbott Laboratories (NYSE: ABT) is above average at 24.72x.
 The 36-month beta value for ABT is also noteworthy at 0.67.
-There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 5 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio